 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

 Nothing says soul food like Fried Chicken and Waffles.
-Well-seasoned crispy chicken fried to golden brown perfection with sweet waffles drizzled with maple syrup is sure to be a hit for any occasion.
+Well-seasoned crispy chicken fried to golden brown perfection with sweet waffles drizzled with maple syrup will surely be a hit for any occasion.

-Use these waffles for a different twist: Strawberry Waffles, Buttermilk Waffles, Peach Waffles, Corn Waffles, Blueberry Waffles, Belgian Liege Waffles, and Chocolate Waffles.
+For a different twist, use these waffles: Strawberry Waffles, Pecan Waffles, Buttermilk Waffles, Peach Waffles, Corn Waffles, Blueberry Waffles, Belgian Liege Waffles, and Chocolate Waffles.

 Latest Recipe Video: